 To be fair.
 They could be forgiven for thinking the cheaper they get a builder the more profit they will make.

-BUT I can tell you from years of experience this can be a trap.
-It’s definitely not the mindset you want to have to go into a tender process.
+But I can tell you from years of experience this can be a trap.
+It’s definitely not the mindset you want to have to go into a project tender process.

 Your mindset straight out of the gate should be to determine the market value of your build.
 Then work hard to find the best builder you can at that level.

 Also, be sure to check out our curated list of Melbourne’s best dual occupancy builders – we’ve broken the list into two categories, the big boys – so the best volume builders and the best independent local subdivision builders.

 1. Bulletproof Construction Documentation